-In accordance with admission policies, all candidates are required to document basic skills competency.
-In addition, the Indiana Department of Education requires submission of content evidence via Indiana's Praxis Subject Assessment at the time of admission and no later than December 1, 2022.
+As discussed in section 3.1, in consultation with relevant internal and external stakeholders, standardized test scores are no longer required as part of the ACE Teaching Fellows application.
+The Indiana Department of Education requires submission of content evidence via Indiana's Praxis Subject Assessment at the time of admission and no later than December 1, 2023.
 During the second year of ACE, candidates also take a pedagogy test.